ms/buildtogether.tech/src/research.md

 group did better at the analytic task, but there was no statistically significant difference on the creative task.

-The <span i="pair programming!effect of personality">broader topic of
-personality</span> also comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
+The [% i "pair programming!effect of personality" %]broader topic of personality[% /i %] also comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
 Several studies have addressed these questions;
 [% b Hannay2010 %] is a good place to start reading about them.
 As they